 Voluntary Organisations and Charities

-Grants paid to voluntary organisations amounted to £954k in 2011/12 (£1,939k in 2010/11).
-The significant reduction has arisen because of a move to commissioning services from these organisations as part of the Authority's procurement procedures, with payments being made as part of individual contracts for specific services.
-Previously, these amounts would have been paid as grants with conditions related to the delivery of the specified services.
+Grants paid to voluntary organisations amounted to £1,331k in 2012/13 (£954k in 2011/12).
+Commissioned services are subject to the council's procurement procedures and the payments made as part of individual contracts for specific services.